Equivariant K-theory, groupoids and proper actions: Applications

 \section{Applications}

-Throughout this whole section $S$ will be a Lie group, but not necessarily compact.
-To study proper actions of $S$, we can consider the groupoid $\G = S \rtimes \underline{E}S$, where $\underline{E}S$ is the universal space for proper actions of $S$ as defined in \cite{L}.
-This space is a proper $S$-CW-complex such that $\underline{E}S^{G} $ is contractible for all compact Lie subgroups $G$ of $S$.
-The existence of $\underline{E}S$ is shown in \cite{L}.
-It is also shown there that every proper $S$-CW-complex has an $S$-map to $\underline{E}S$ and this map is unique up to $S$-homotopy.
+Unless otherwise stated, throughout this whole section $S$ will be a Lie group, but not necessarily compact.
+To study proper actions of $S$, we can consider the groupoid $\G = S \rtimes \underline{E}S$, where $\underline{E}S$ is the universal space for proper actions of $S$ (\cite{L}, Definition 1.8).
+This space is a proper $S$-CW-complex such that $\underline{E}S^{G} $ is contractible for all compact Lie subgroups $G$ of $S$ and such that every proper $S$-CW-complex has an $S$-map to $\underline{E}S$ that is unique up to $S$-homotopy.
+The existence of $\underline{E}S$ is shown in Theorem 1.9 of \cite{L}.
 Some immediate consequences follow:

 \begin{itemize}

 \item Proper $S$-CW-complexes are $\G$-CW-complexes.

 \item Extendable $\G$-bundles on a proper $S$-CW-complex $X$ are extendable $S$-bundles for any $S$-map $ X \longrightarrow \underline{E}S $, since all of them are $S$-homotopic.